YoeriNijs/ngx-storage-master/README.md

 ]
 ```

 Now, just use the service you want to use.
+For retrieval, it is required that you specify a so-called type guard.
+TypeScript is able to guarantee type-safety compile time.
+However, since we are dealing with raw data from LocalStorage and SessionStorage, we need
-For retrieval, you need to use a type guard.
-This is needed to guarantee type-safety runtime.
-Of course, you are fully in control.
-If you do not want to use a strict guard, just pass a wildcard like so: `const typeGuard = () => true;`
+to add a runtime check as well.
+If you do not like this, or you think it is nonsense, just pass a wildcard: `const typeGuard = () => true;`.
+Remember: you are always in control of your data.

 ```
-interface SessionStorageObject {
+// For demonstration purpose only interface SessionStorageObject {
   value: string;
   active: boolean;